A Short Guide To Household Solar

 One of the key considerations about coal and natural gas is that they’re limited resources.
 It is predicted that we will run out of coal and natural gas within this century and feel the monetary expense of these diminishing resources much earlier.
 The cost of your electricity, if you are not using renewable means, is almost guaranteed to fluctuate or increase dramatically over the coming years.

-Most studies find that over a 20-year period, solar installation can save homeowners upwards of $7,000.
+Most studies find that over a 20-year period, a household solar installation can save homeowners upwards of $7,000.
 Even if you discount the comparison with fossil fuels, with cheaper costs, low upkeep, and advantageous tax credits, moving to panels is a financial no-brainer.

 If you’re getting ready to make a down payment or if you’re trying to square energy costs with your existing mortgage, solar panels can prove to be an advantage.
 By choosing solar energy, you may qualify for the FHA’s Energy Efficient Mortgage program, which helps homeowners to finance eco-friendly home modifications by incorporating their costs into the mortgage itself.
 This initiative helps buyers to qualify for a larger loan and enjoy the benefits of solar energy.
 To apply, contact an FHA-approved lender.

-Studies also show that solar panels increase a property’s value by an average of 4.1% across the U.S. For a $226,300 home, that’s a boost of over $9,000.
+Studies also show that household solar panels increase a property’s value by an average of 4.1% across the U.S. For a $226,300 home, that’s a boost of over $9,000.
 However much you pay for the system, typical photovoltaic ROI sits at around 20% in just the first year — a wise investment when it comes to growing value.

 There are a number of variables to consider when installing your solar panels, the most pressing being weather.
 But even in poor weather conditions, solar panels can still generate 10-20% of their rated capacity.
 This means, despite arguments to the contrary, energy is available year-round.
 Add to this the greater autonomy over your energy usage, and you have a reliable, manageable source.